 Try out a few different words too, it’s not always the first one that works!

-PRO TIP: Use the slogan maker when you’re kitting to get customers buzzing about your new product bundles!
+Use the slogan maker when you’re kitting to get customers buzzing about your new product bundles!

 7. Kit Marketing Automation